General Operating Support I

 Docs In Progress, Inc., dba Docs In Progress

 Docs In Progress seeks to create community through documentary film.
-The organization educates, inspires, and transforms the way people view their world by providing individuals the tools to tell stories through documentary film.
+Their mission is to educate, inspire, and transform the way people view their world by providing emerging and established artists of all ages with the tools to tell stories through documentary film.
+Docs In Progress also seeks to deepen the public’s experience, understanding, and appreciation for documentary as a form of art and expression as well as expose a larger audience to new content.

 Flying V, Ltd., dba Flying V